Course Descriptions

 Study Skills (6th, 7th & 8th Grade) - 73039

-This is a course designed to teach the student study skills, learning strategies and coping skills that help students organize, process, and use information effectively.
-These skills are important not just for academic success but also for everyday life.
-Students participate in social skills activities with the school social worker.
-These activities include learning how to make good decisions, working cooperatively, and learning to advocate for themselves.
-Students also have the opportunity to work on homework, unfinished classwork, and receive assistance with projects if needed.
+This is a course designed to provide specially designed instruction that aligns with the student’s IEP goals and objectives.
+This course teaches the student study skills, learning strategies, and coping skills that help students organize, process, and use information effectively.
+Students have the opportunity to work on homework, and unfinished classwork, and receive assistance with projects if needed.

 RR ELA (6th, 7th & 8th Grade) - 51139

-This course is designed to expand and remediate the students’ language skills, including writing.
+This is a course designed to provide specially designed to remediate students’ reading and writing skills.
 Students will read and analyze a variety of fiction and non-fiction texts.
 They will cite evidence from the text and do a variety of writing.
-Improving our critical thinking, speaking, listening and ability to analyze evidence will be a major part of this Language Arts class.
+Improving critical thinking, speaking, listening and the ability to analyze evidence will be a major part of this Language Arts class.
 Vocabulary and grammar are incorporated throughout the year also.
+Students also have the opportunity to work on homework, and unfinished classwork, and receive assistance with projects if needed.

 RR Math (6th, 7th & 8th Grade) - 52039